 The single most important piece of equipment on any surface treatment operation is the distributor truck.
-The field office should, whenever possible, pre-approve all distributor trucks for use on the project.
+The field office should, whenever possible, preapprove all distributor trucks for use on the project.
 Subsection 404-3.02(A) covers requirements of the asphalt distributor and its operation.
-These requirements are all important and should be reviewed by every inspector prior to starting work on which a distributor is to be used.
+These requirements are all important and should be reviewed by every Inspector prior to starting work on which a distributor is to be used.
 All of these requirements shall be enforced.
 Insist on getting test results for spread rates.
-Older trucks that do not have gauges and accessory equipment that meet specification should not be allowed on the project.
+Older trucks that do not have gauges and accessory equipment that meet specification should not be allowed on the project (see also Subsection 404-3.05).

-In order to prevent streaking in a seal coat, care must be exercised to see that the spray bar is operated at the proper distance from the pavement surface and that each nozzle is functioning properly and turned to the proper angle.
-Ensure the contractor has a spotter during each day's initial application who can alert the distributor truck operator to stop should the spray bar not be functioning properly.
+In order to prevent "streaking" in a seal coat, care must be exercised to see that the spray bar is operated at the proper distance from the pavement surface and that each nozzle is functioning properly and turned to the proper angle.
+It is sometimes helpful to witness a trial run (say 30 feet [10 meters]) to be sure these requirements are fulfilled.

-The contractor is required to furnish evidence that the distributor has been tested and found to be capable of a uniform rate of application.
+The Contractor is required to furnish evidence that the distributor has been tested and found to be capable of a uniform rate of application.
 The testing must have been done within the previous twelve months.
-Distributors used for chip seals should be retested in accordance with Arizona Test Method, ARIZ 411, unless only a short time has elapsed since the last test by the contractor.
+Distributors used for chip seals should be retesting in accordance with Arizona Test Method (ARIZ) 411, unless only a short time has elapsed since the last test by the Contractor.
 Even a recently tested distributor may not provide a uniform rate of application if the nozzles or bituminous material has changed.
-ADOT Materials Group maintains a list of all certified distributor trucks in the state.

 The most important part of the distributor truck is the spray bar.
 The spray bar height, the type of nozzles, and the nozzle angle all affect the uniformity of the asphalt coverage.
 A spray bar that is set at the incorrect height causes streaking.
 If it is set too high, the wind may distort the spray causing spotty coverage.
 If the height varies along the roadway, the coverage width will not be uniform (see Exhibit 404-3.02-1).
-For best results, the spray bar height should not vary by more than 1/2 inch.
+For best results, the spray bar height should not vary by more than 1/2 inch (12 mm).